NRF Central Gap Fund

 I2D Grant: The I2D grant is officially closed once the Final Progress Report, Final Statement of Accounts and Final Claim have been submitted to NHIC and the Host Institution has received the final reimbursement.

-I2P Grant: The I2P grant is officially closed once the Final Claim and Filed Patent Application has been submitted to NHIC and the Host Institution has received the final reimbursement.
+I2P Scheme: The I2P grant is officially closed once the Final Claim and Filed Patent Application has been submitted to NHIC and the Host Institution has received the final reimbursement.
 No further notification will be sent by NHIC.

 11. May I know the Terms and Conditions that governs NHIC grants?